glouppe/info8004-advanced-machine-learning/course-syllabus.md

 # Requirements

-We strongly recommend to follow this course only **after** having followed both:
+We strongly recommend to follow this course only .bold[after] having followed both:

 - ELEN0062 Introduction to machine learning
 - INFO8010 Deep learning